Wonderful Weekend Wanders 500 Rai Floating Resort, Khao Sok, Thailand

 Wildlife Safari tours

 ‘The stunning scenery is the highlight of your stay at 500 Rai.
-The majestic lake is reminiscent of Halong Bay in Vietnam and for budding zoologists, the National Park is a haven for wildlife.
+The majestic lake is reminiscent of Halong Bay in Vietnam, and for budding zoologists, the National Park is a haven for wildlife.
 A must-do is to take a long-tailed boat ride either at dusk or dawn to go animal spotting.

 Sunset Wildlife Safari